kavia-common/noteshare-platform-89298-89307/assets/supabase.md

 - If signup or login does not redirect back:
   - Check Authentication > URL Configuration to include your site and redirect patterns.
   - If you set REACT_APP_SITE_URL, ensure it matches your Supabase site/redirect settings exactly (scheme, domain, and trailing slash).
+- If you encounter 'ERROR: 42710: policy ... already exists' when running SQL:
+  - This occurs if you run CREATE POLICY for a policy that is already present.
+If you do not need to change the rule, you can safely ignore this error.
+  - If you need to change the policy definition, either use CREATE OR REPLACE POLICY where applicable, or drop the existing policy first using DROP POLICY and then recreate it with the new definition.